martinvl/MPC-2014/jail/README_jail_version.md

 In order to safely escape to the pickup car waiting, which will bring you and your comrades to freedom, you must cross the prison yard.
 The prison yard is a rectangular grid of dimensions _M_ times _N_ divided into unit squares.
-You and your inmates are at the _(0,0)_ square, and you want to get to the pickup car which will be at _(M-1, N-1)_.
+You and your inmate friends are at the _(0,0)_ square, and you want to get to the pickup car which will be at _(M-1, N-1)_.
 However, the prison guards will be chasing you.
 When escaping, you will not necessarily take optimal decisions.
-In fact, you know you will always increase exactly one your coordinates by _1_ at each step, minimizing the total number of steps.
+In fact, you know you will always increase exactly one your coordinates by _1_ at each step, running towards the rendez-vous point.
 This makes things a bit difficult, but luckily, your inmates will sacrifice themselves for your freedom.
 Whenever you encounter a wall, on of your inmates will stay behind to help all the others climb over.